Christian1984/vfrmap-for-vr/README.md

 It's dead simple!
 But if you only install the panel to the community folder and ignore the server this mod won't run and may appear "broken" to you!

-**Some malware- and virus-scanners detect FSKneeboard.exe as a virus!
+**Some malware- and virus scanners detect FSKneeboard.exe as a virus!
 This is a false positive and known issue.
 Please read below ["HELP!!!
 Why Does My Virus-Scanning Software Think This Program Is Infected?"](#help-why-does-my-virus-scanning-software-think-this-program-is-infected) to learn more!**

 ---

 # Support Your Modders :-)

 If you enjoy this project, please consider buying me a coffee and/or donating to the guys I mentioned in the Attribution section.
-It allows us to keep developing addons and mods like this ones and making them available for free.
+It allows us to keep developing addons and mods like these ones and making them available for free.
 Any amount is welcome!
 Thank you.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=ED8RR2JTV9BGU)

 ## Go PRO

-Alternatively you may decide to "go pro" at a Pay-What-You-Want-Price!
+Alternatively, you may decide to "go pro" at a Pay-What-You-Want-Price!
 It's really your call!
 You'll unlock all features of FSKneeboard plus you support the mod development.
-Also, you'll make a 1-year-old and and a 5-year-old very, very happy, as I can buy them more ice cream :-)
+Also, you'll make a 1-year-old and a 5-year-old very, very happy, as I can buy them more ice cream :-)

 ---